Vishal-Singh-Panwar/VSDropdown/README.md

 In the sample, there are buttons of different background colors, sizes and fonts.
 Note that only one `VSDropdown` instance is used for all the button.
 Whenever a `setupDropDownForView:` message is called on `VSDropdown` instance, it removes itslef from its previous superview, if any, and draws itslef again for the  UIButton passed in the argument.

+UPDATE : Animation type has been added and in the sample project, dropdwon takes random values from available `DropdownAnimation` types.

 How it looks?
 ==========